 Co-Occurring ConditionsIf you are experiencing hyperpigmentation, which is an ongoing skin discoloration, you can treat it with a fading cream that contains hydroquinone (HQ), azelaic acid and kojic acid.
 If your skin discoloration is more extreme, consult your dermatologist for specific treatments.
 You may need a stronger concentration of HQ — possibly six, eight or 10 percent.
 Be aware that a higher concentration of HQ can cause irritation and possibly even ochronosis, during which your skin may turn a bluish-black color.
 Topical immunomodulators are also effective at treating keratosis.
 These include creams with the active ingredient tacrolimus or pimecrolimus, which go by the brand names Protopic and Elidel.
 These treatments are typically used if you have severe inflammation or redness in the affected area.

 Light Therapy for KeratosisDermatologist may also suggest a two-step combination of a light source and topical photosensitizer for temporary treatment of keratosis.
-Light sources such as sunlight, red light, blue light and laser devices activate a chemical in the photosensitizer that temporarily treats keratosis.
+Light sources such as sunlight, red light, blue light devices activate a chemical in the photosensitizer that temporarily treats keratosis.
 This type of photodynamic therapy can be useful for severe cases when you need relief quickly.
 Unfortunately, it doesn’t offer long-term treatment, but light therapy can be used in conjunction with other, more lasting treatments.